Shripad13/Terraform/Terraform-Project/README.md

 2. Downloads the needed plugins
 3. Initializes the modules

+# Terraform plan
+Plan is going to show what code is going to do w.r.t what is already there in the AWS account, based on this you are going to either apply or deny or tune it as per your requirement.

 # Modules
 Modules are the containers for multiple resources that are used together.
 Modules are the main way to package & reuse resource config with Terraform.